SEIR-7-06/Mongoose-Lab/README.md

 1. Delete Apple
 1. Delete Google

-Write the previous exercise so that creating/updating/finding/deleting apple happened "at the same time" as creating/updating/finding/deleting google.
-Take advantage of node's asynchronous nature!
+If you included console.logs, you may have noticed that things aren't happening in the same order that you thought they would.
+This is because database access is an asynchronous operation.
+Where do you put code that you want to execute _after_ you've done your database read/write?
+Write the previous exercise so that creating/updating/finding/deleting apple happens "at the same time" as creating/updating/finding/deleting google.
+If you want one database operation to happen after another one, you'll have to start it inside the callback that happens after the first one is done.
+This is because of Node's asynchronous nature!

 ## Hungry for More?